Arnhem Land witnesses controversial revival

 Greenwood estimates about 60 of the new converts came to the ten-day Jesus School last August, with up to 300 people coming to the night rallies, where another 40 people gave their lives to Jesus.

-About 150 people were flown in from the homelands (outstations) by pilots from MAF, along with new converts from communities such as Elcho island and Gapuwiyak.
+MAF pilots flew in about 150 people were flown in from the homelands (outstations) along with new converts from communities such as Elcho island and Gapuwiyak.

 “MAF were just so supportive and they invested a lot of time and energy into it which was amazing,” says Greenwood.

 “Without a doubt, there’s just revival coming within different communities.” – Darren Steen

 While Greenwood prefers to call this movement an awakening rather than a revival, Assemblies of God missionary Darren Steen, who has been living with Bunumbirr and Vanessa for two years, has no such hesitation.

 “Without a doubt, there’s just revival coming within different communities and people believing, so there’s been a change in their thinking, to think the way Jesus thinks, to do what Jesus wants you to do, to walk out what Christ has put in your life.
 And just enjoying and relaxing and loving people because it’s by his love that people come to repentance.”